karlbennett/smt-parent-pom/src/site/markdown/documentation.md

 ### org.hamcrest:hamcrest-all
 The entirety of the Hamcrest library is provided in the `test` scope to allow access to all the matcher's.

+### org.mockito:mockito-all
+Mockito is provided in the `test` scope because when writing tests mocks are almost always necessary.